 6) Political ecology II: Development of political ecology

 7) Discussion on achievements and problems of Political ecology

 Students must attend more than 80% of the classes.
-Grading will be decided based on participation to the discussion on the classes and presentation performance.
+Grading will be decided based on participation to the discussion on the classes, report and presentation performance.

 Any textbook is not used.
 Handout is distributed.

 Recommended Reference Books, Other Study Material, and notes

 This course will be generally taught in Japanese.
 In case the students who don't understand Japanese attend the class, english will be used as needed.

 ▪ Presentation & Materials : Partially in English

 e-mail address / Tel No / Room of Instructor(s)